lpillmann/covid19-vaccination-data-pipeline/README.md

 Main repository for Udacity Data Engineering Nanodegree Capstone Project - COVID-19 Vaccination in Brazil

 ## Overview
-This project aims to implement an automated data pipeline to ingest data from the Brazilian government related to the COVID-19 vaccination campaign.
+This project implements an automated data pipeline to ingest and model COVID-19 vaccination data from the Brazilian government.

 ### Data sources
 Two data sources are used: